 Beginners often treat closed guard as just "holding on."
 The players who are dangerous from here obsess over a few details:

 - Break their posture.
-A posted-up, upright opponent is safe.
-Your first job is always to pull them down — with your legs, your grips, or both.
-A broken-down opponent can't pass and can't defend well.
+A posted-up, upright opponent is safe and one knee-slide away from passing.
+Your first job is always to pull their head and shoulders down toward your chest, using your legs (squeeze and curl your knees toward your own face), your grips (collar and sleeve), or both.
+A broken-down opponent can't generate passing pressure and can't defend their own arms.

 - Stay active.
 A static guard gets passed.
-Constant grip-fighting and hip movement keep you a step ahead.
+Constant grip-fighting, posture-breaking, and hip movement keep your opponent reacting to you instead of methodically working their pass.

 The first attacks to learn

 Resist the urge to collect twenty techniques.
 Pick a small number of complementary attacks and drill them until they're automatic.
-A classic beginner trio:
+A classic beginner trio (one sweep, one choke, one joint lock) covers every direction your opponent can give you.

 1. The scissor sweep